Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/overview.rst

 * Digital Option
 * Cliquet Option

-Additionally, the following options have 2 Closed-Form solution engines; the Black-Scholes-Merton model and the Heston model.
+Additionally, the following options have two Closed-Form solution engines; the Black-Scholes-Merton model and the Heston model.

 * European Option

-There is also a Binomial Tree (Cox-Ross-Rubinstein) engine that will calculate prices for:
+There is also a Binomial Tree (Cox-Ross-Rubinstein) engine that calculates prices for:

 * European Option
 * American Option